8 stabbed, 2 dead in attack on Las Vegas Strip

 LAS VEGAS (KLAS) — Las Vegas police are investigating a stabbing attack on the Las Vegas Strip that left two people dead and six injured on Thursday.
 Police said the suspect used a large kitchen knife and was taken into custody.

-Surveillance video of the suspect running from the scene was released by Las Vegas Metropolitan Police during an afternoon news briefing.
-Police describe the suspect as a Hispanic man in his 30s who doesn’t appear to be a local resident.
-Sheriff Joesph Lombardo said police are still attempting to verify the man’s identity.
+Surveillance video of the suspect running from the scene was released by Las Vegas Metropolitan police during an afternoon news briefing.
+Sheriff Joseph Lombardo described the suspect as a Hispanic man in his 30s who doesn’t appear to be a local resident.
+Sheriff Lombardo said police are still attempting to verify the man’s identity.

 Five victims were transported to University Medical Center.
 One patient died, another patient is in critical condition, two are in serious condition, and one is in fair condition, according to Scott Krebs, the public relations director for UMC.